Hard Margin SVM Explained: Theory and Derivation

 \end{align*}

-Solve conditional optimization problems using method of Lagrange multipliers.
-This time, since the constraints are inequalities, the KKT condition can be adapted.
+We solve the constrained optimization problem using the method of Lagrange multipliers.
+Since the constraints are inequalities in this case, the KKT conditions can be applied.

-Since there are $n$ number of constraints on the number of data, using the Lagrange multipliers $\alpha_1, \alpha_2, \dots, \alpha_n$, we define the Lagrange function $L$ as follows.
+Since there are $n$ constraints corresponding to the number of data points, we define the Lagrangian function $L$ using Lagrange multipliers $\alpha_1, \alpha_2, \dots, \alpha_n$ as follows.

 \begin{align*}